 After: Where you are now, and how you’re the one who is credible to solve their issues, and create valuable products and services that offer a solution.

 Why you’re passionate: Through sharing your story, relating to your audience and sharing how you’ve overcome an obstacle that you’re now helping them solve, your passion for helping others will shine through.

-By infusing my content with stories, I gave my readers content that was more memorable than simply an article stuffed with facts.
-Since my stories were so easy to share, it boosted my word-of-mouth referrals which were a powerful way to spread the word.
+Infuse your content with stories.
+It gives readers content that was more memorable than simply an article stuffed with facts.
+Since stories are so easy to share, it boosts your word-of-mouth referrals.
+This is a powerful way to spread the word.

-Most importantly, my story shows my followers what’s possible for them and how yes supply can help them go from working in a job they’re not happy in to finding their passion and creating a business that allows them to earn a great income while doing what they love.
+Most importantly, your story shows my followers what’s possible for them and how your product can help them go from working in a job they’re not happy in to finding their passion and creating a business that allows them to earn a great income while doing what they love.